 Want a taste of Hong Kong’s humble past as a fishing village?
 Head down to Tai O Fishing Village on the west coast Lantau.
 There, you can see the traditional stilt houses, pick up some classic shrimp paste at the market and enjoy a seafood feast in one of the many restaurants.
 You can also explore the fishing village via sea kayak – and if you’re lucky – you might run into a pink dolphin.

-Read our full guide on Tai O Fishing Village
+Read our full guide to Tai O Fishing Village.

 Tai O Fishing Village, Tai O, Lantau Island, Hong Kong, 大嶼山大澳漁村

 A stunning Buddhist complex located in Diamond Hill, Kowloon, Chi Lin Nunnery is a tranquil escape from the hustle and bustle.
 The whole complex was constructed without using a single nail – be sure to visit the museum that illustrates its history and building technique.
 Spend the rest of your day wandering around the Tang Dynasty style architecture, blooming lotus pond garden and immaculate bonsai trees.
 Don’t miss stopping off at the vegetarian restaurant while you’re there.